Herman Nickerson Jr.: Later life

 He was subsequently ordered back to the United States and retired after 35 years of active service on 31 March 1970.
 Following his retirement, Nickerson worked as chairman, National Credit Union Administration and the newly created National Credit Union Share Insurance Fund until 1976.

+In 1965, Nickerson joined the Sons of the American Revolution and became an active genealogical researcher within the Society.
+He submitted two approved supplemental applications, giving him formal recognition for a total of three documented Patriot ancestors.
+In the fall of 1977, following the unexpected resignation of Executive Director Warren S. Woodward, Nickerson was appointed Acting Executive Secretary and subsequently confirmed by the Board of Trustees for a two‑year term as Executive Director.
+He oversaw the organization during a period of administrative transition that included the temporary relocation of the national headquarters from Washington, D.C., to Alexandria, Virginia, before its subsequent move to Louisville, Kentucky.

 He then settled with his wife Phyllis in Jacksonville, North Carolina, and wrote the book Leadership Lessons and Remembrances from Vietnam in 1988 about his experiences from Vietnam War.
 He served as the forty-fourth Governor General of the Order of the Founders and Patriots of America from 1986 to 1988.
 They later moved to Belfast, Maine, where Nickerson was active in the Marine Corps History Program.

 Nickerson was awarded a Certificate of Appreciation by then-Commandant of the Marine Corps Robert H. Barrow for his contributions to the Oral History Program.
 Lieutenant General Herman Nickerson Jr. died on 27 December 2000 in Belfast, Maine.